Tab Time Machine

 Google, Yahoo, YouTube, Reddit, Wikipedia, Amazon, and Craigslist get curated archive shortcuts.
 Other pages can open a 2008-era Internet Archive search in a new tab.

 The extension is an unofficial educational tool.
 Local sample views are display-only examples, not copies of live brand services.
+Older archived media can show missing plugin or video placeholders.

 Privacy model